Walmart: India

 In November 2006, the company announced a joint venture with Bharti Enterprises to operate in India.
 As foreign corporations were not allowed to enter the retail sector directly, Walmart operated through franchises and handled the wholesale end of the business.
-The partnership involved two joint ventures—Bharti manages the front end, involving opening of retail outlets while Walmart takes care of the back end, such as cold chains and logistics.
-Walmart operates stores in India under the name Best Price Modern Wholesale.
 The first store opened in Amritsar on May 30, 2009.
-On September 14, 2012, the Government of India approved 51 percent FDI in multi-brand retails, subject to approval by individual states, effective September 20, 2012.
-Scott Price, Walmart's president and CEO for Asia, told The Wall Street Journal that the company would be able to start opening Walmart stores in India within two years.
+On September 14, 2012, the Government of India approved 51% FDI in multi-brand retails, subject to approval by individual states, effective September 20, 2012.
 Expansion into India faced some significant problems.
 In November 2012, Walmart admitted to spending lobbying the Indian National Congress; lobbying is conventionally considered bribery in India.
 Walmart is conducting an internal investigation into potential violations of the Foreign Corrupt Practices Act.
-Bharti Walmart suspended a number of employees, rumored to include its CFO and legal team, to ensure "a complete and thorough investigation".
+Bharti Walmart suspended a number of employees to ensure "a complete and thorough investigation".
 In October 2013, Bharti and Walmart separated to pursue business independently.

 On May 9, 2018, Walmart announced its intent to acquire a 77% majority stake in the Indian e-commerce company Flipkart for $16 billion, in a deal that was completed on August 18, 2018.
 As of 31 October 2022, there are 28 Best Price Modern Wholesale locations.

-Setbacks
+In India, through Flipkart, Walmart owns or controls several major brands and platforms including Myntra (fashion and lifestyle), Shopsy (budget social commerce), Cleartrip (travel bookings), Flipkart Health+ (digital healthcare and pharmacy), Ekart (logistics and delivery), Jeeves (electronics repair and installation services), and ANS Commerce (D2C e-commerce enablement).
+Walmart is also the largest shareholder in PhonePe, one of India's biggest digital payments and fintech platforms.
+In addition, Walmart operates the Best Price cash-and-carry wholesale business and supports kirana stores and MSMEs through Flipkart Wholesale.

-In the 1990s, Walmart tried with a large financial investment to get a foothold in both German and Indonesian retail markets.
+Indonesia

 Walmart entered Indonesia with the opening of stores in Lippo Supermall (now known as Supermal Karawaci) and Megamall Pluit (now known as Pluit Village) respectively, under a joint-venture agreement with local conglomerate Lippo Group.
-Both stores closed down due to the 1997 Asian financial crisis.
+Both stores closed due to the 1997 Asian financial crisis.